QinDSHub/Multi-Agent-RAG-System-for-Marketing-Automation/README.md

-# A Multi-Agent Intelligent Marketing System
+# Multi-Agent RAG System for Marketing Automation

 This repository presents Version 3.0 of a multi-agent intelligent marketing system that implements a closed-loop, end-to-end automation pipeline for marketing intelligence and content operations.
 The system integrates retrieval-augmented generation (RAG), structured multi-agent orchestration, and human-in-the-loop (HITL) validation to support reliable insight extraction, content generation, automated publishing, and post-publication performance analysis.